klayrHQ/klayr-sdk-examples/tutorials/hello/hello_client/README.md

-# Getting Started with Lisk Blockchain Client
+# Getting Started with Klayr Blockchain Client

-This project was bootstrapped with [Lisk SDK](https://github.com/LiskHQ/lisk-sdk)
+This project was bootstrapped with [Klayr SDK](https://github.com/KlayrHQ/klayr-sdk)

 ### Install packages